DaSpawn/edge-oledb/README.md

-This module allows OLE DB communications via Microsoft.Net System.Data.OleDb and [Edge.js](https://github.com/tjanczuk/edge).
+This module allows OLE DB communications via C# System.Data.OleDb and [Edge.js](https://github.com/tjanczuk/edge).

-There was a need for an interface to an old system written in FoxPro, and the only available nodejs adodb/oledb modules at the time were slow/problematic
+There was a need for an interface to an old system written in FoxPro, and the only available nodejs adodb/oledb modules at the time were slow/problematic/used external programs

-Since this module does not use any other external processes to run ole/ado commands and instead uses C# and System.Data.OleDb, it is extremely fast.
+Since this module does not use any other external processes to run ole/ado commands and instead uses C# and System.Data.OleDb, it is extremely fast

 Usage example: